the sloth

 Years: 2019-2023

 In 2019, I started The Sloth to rethink how we buy and sell secondhand clothing online.
-The internet was built for businesses to sell and consumers to buy.
-While buying takes one-click, selling peer-to-peer was a hassle.
+The internet was built for businesses to sell for consumers to purchase.
+While shopping takes one-click, selling peer-to-peer was a hassle.
 Even with popular resale platforms like Poshmark, tools that helped individuals to sell remained limited.
 Users still handled most of the work – setting up shops, creating listings, and managing shipping.

 I ended up reselling over 100 articles of clothing for 13 women in New York where I made on average ~$106 for them, and averted 120 pounds of textile waste from going to the landfill.
 I identified the most challenging process of reselling, found opportunities for automation, and learned that shoppers value clear product information, original photos, and detailed descriptions.

 I built a Chrome Extension that functioned like Pinterest but specifically for clothing, capturing key product data like photos, descriptions, measurements, and materials.
 Within a month, I grew the user base by unlocking the niche group of professional stylists and aggregated over ~$1M in GMV and facilitated 100+ in resale transactions.
-A few weeks after launch, I raised from angels like Sahil Lavingia and Responsibly VC, and set out to develop a mobile app after receiving a feedback that users kept their purchase receipts inbox.
+A few weeks after launch, I raised from angels like Sahil Lavingia (Gumroad) and Shrug Capital.

 Discovery for Resale P2P Marketplace

 Navigating discovery feeds on secondhand resale marketplaces can be frustrating.
-Poor photos and unclear product details make it hard for shoppers seeking inspiration.
+Poor photos and unclear product details make it hard for shoppers seeking quality items.
 To address this, I streamlined the feed design, removing the usual promotional clutter found on e-commerce platforms.
-I envisioned a space where fashion-forward members can connect over what truly inspires them: fashion and design
+I envisioned a space where fashion-forward consumers can connect over what truly inspires them: fashion and design.

 Resale listing process